Wild inference for wild SVARs with application to volatility-based IV: Simulations and Empirical Application

 We focus exclusively on the dates of FOMC meeting announcements, including meetings, telephone and video conferences, unscheduled meetings, and sequential day meetings.
-Our baseline instrumental variable indicates the number of meetings that occur in a given month, including telephone conferences and unscheduled meetings.\footnote{An alternative instrumental variable is a dummy with ones in the months when the meetings occur and zero otherwise.
-Results are available upon request.} Our instrument remains agnostic about the sign and size of the policy change.
-What matters is the event itself.\footnote{We construct series using the FRASER St. Louis Fed website https://fraser.stlouisfed.org/title/federal-open-market-committee-meeting-minutes-transcripts-documents-677?browse=1980s} Figure \ref{fig:FOMC} plots the monthly time series of our baseline instrument starting from 1965 till 2007.
-As can be seen, the number of meetings in a given month varies from zero to four.

-Most of the papers that use FOMC meetings for identification purposes focus their analysis on the sample starting from 1994 onwards.
-This is because the FED released no public announcements about monetary policy decisions prior to 1994.
-Some scholars \citep[for example,][]{swanson2023speeches} extended the sample back to 1988.
-As our identification assumption is agnostic about the direction and size of the change, we can extend our sample back to 1965.
+Our baseline instrumental variable indicates the number of meetings that occur in a given month, including telephone conferences and unscheduled meetings.\footnote{See Supplementary Appendix \ref{sec:app_monetary_policy} for details.} Our instrument remains agnostic about the sign and size of the policy change.
+Unlike many other papers that restrict the FOMC meetings sample starting from 1994, \footnote{This is because the Fed released no public announcements about monetary policy decisions prior to 1994.
+Although some scholars, for example, \cite{swanson2023speeches}, extended the sample back to 1988.} we extend our sample back to 1950 and forward to 2024.
+Supplementary Appendix Figure \ref{fig:FOMC_events} and Figure \ref{fig:FOMC_days} summarize the time-series variation in the number of FOMC events and in the number of meeting days per month, distinguishing scheduled meetings from the full set that also includes unscheduled meetings and conference calls.